“People who are successful in group are successful in life.” - Louis Ormont, Ph.D.

 My experience leading groups

-I have been involved in group work since 1977.
-From my early days as a graduate student working with groups of abusive parents, to my work with hospitalized and post-hospitalized adolescents, to my private practice groups for adults, I bring the teachings from all of my group members to my work.
-In addition to my group training at Northwestern University and The University of Texas at Austin, I trained with the Center for Group Studies in New York City from 1996-2005, and earned a Certificate in Modern Group Leadership in May, 2005.
-I am now a member of the faculty at the Center.
-I have led workshops and seminars on the practice of group psychotherapy around the world, including Hawaii, Nashville, San Francisco, Boston, and St. Petersburg, Russia.
+In addition to my group training at Northwestern University and The University of Texas at Austin, I trained with the Center for Group Studies in New York City from 1996 to 2005, earning a Certificate in Modern Group Leadership in May 2005.
+I am now a faculty member at the Center.
+I have led workshops and seminars on group psychotherapy around the world, including in Hawaii, Nashville, San Francisco, Boston, and St. Petersburg, Russia.
 I also teach and supervise group therapists in Austin.
-In 2014 I became Board Certified in Group Psychology with the American Board of Professional Psychologists (ABPP).
+In 2014, I became Board Certified in Group Psychology by the American Board of Professional Psychology (ABPP).
 I am a Fellow of the American Group Psychotherapy Association.

 Credentials

-For information on how to verify a license, please go to www.tsbep.texas.gov.
+For information on how to verify a license, please go to https://bhec.texas.gov/texas-state-board-of-examiners-of-psychologists/

 For information on how to file a complaint, call the Complaint Hotline at